peterdurham/code-boost/content/blog/20-01-26-react-local-storage/index.md

 export default App;
 ```

 You'll notice we imported `useState` and `useEffect` at the top of this file.
 We will be using these hooks to store our *state*, and update the browser's *local storage*.
-You can learn more about Hooks in this [basic tutorial](./react-hooks-basics).
+You can learn more in this [Hooks basics tutorial](/react-hooks-basics).

 ### Adding Notes